paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 (2) **Waiver** — The Chief of Engineers may waive the $500,000 limitation contained in paragraph (1)(B) in cases that the Chief of Engineers determines appropriate.

-**(h) Applicability** This section shall apply to—

-(1) project studies initiated during the 2-year period preceding November 8, 2007, and for which the array of alternatives to be considered has not been identified; and

-(2) project studies initiated during the period beginning on November 8, 2007, and ending 17 years after November 8, 2007.

-**(i) Reports**
+**(h) Reports**

 (1) **Initial report** — Not later than 3 years after November 8, 2007, the Chief of Engineers shall submit to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report on the implementation of this section.

 (2) **Additional report** — Not later than 6 years after November 8, 2007, the Chief of Engineers shall update the report under paragraph (1) taking into account any further information on implementation of this section and submit such updated report to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives.

-**(j) Nonapplicability of chapter 10 of title 5** Chapter 10 of title 5 shall not apply to a peer review panel established under this section.
+**(i) Nonapplicability of chapter 10 of title 5** Chapter 10 of title 5 shall not apply to a peer review panel established under this section.

-**(k) Savings clause** Nothing in this section shall be construed to affect any authority of the Chief of Engineers to cause or conduct a peer review of a water resources project existing on November 8, 2007.
+**(j) Savings clause** Nothing in this section shall be construed to affect any authority of the Chief of Engineers to cause or conduct a peer review of a water resources project existing on November 8, 2007.

-**(l) Definitions** In this section, the following definitions apply:
+**(k) Definitions** In this section, the following definitions apply:

 (1) **Project study** — The term “project study” means—